 The hex code for colors consists of 3 two-digit hexadecimal values, standing for red, green, and blue (RRGGBB).
 For example, 00FF00 represents pure green.

 Document properties, Statistics tab

-The Statistics tab in the File > Properties dialog displays statistical information about the current document (number of slides, word count, number of objects, etc.).
+The Statistics tab in the dialog of the File > Properties menu command displays statistical information about the current document (number of slides, word count, number of objects, etc.).

 Document properties, Protection tab